-Nasdaq (NASDAQ:NDAQ - Get Free Report) is expected to be releasing its earnings data before the market opens on Thursday, April 24th.
+Nasdaq (NASDAQ:NDAQ - Get Free Report) is expected to be issuing its Q1 2025 quarterly earnings data before the market opens on Thursday, April 24th.
 Analysts expect Nasdaq to post earnings of $0.74 per share and revenue of $1.22 billion for the quarter.
-Parties that wish to register for the company's conference call can do so using this link.

-Nasdaq (NASDAQ:NDAQ - Get Free Report) last posted its earnings results on Wednesday, January 29th.
-The financial services provider reported $0.76 EPS for the quarter, beating the consensus estimate of $0.74 by $0.02.
-Nasdaq had a return on equity of 14.82% and a net margin of 15.10%.
+Nasdaq (NASDAQ:NDAQ - Get Free Report) last released its quarterly earnings data on Wednesday, January 29th.
+The financial services provider reported $0.76 EPS for the quarter, topping analysts' consensus estimates of $0.74 by $0.02.
+Nasdaq had a net margin of 15.10% and a return on equity of 14.82%.
 On average, analysts expect Nasdaq to post $3 EPS for the current fiscal year and $4 EPS for the next fiscal year.

 Nasdaq Stock Performance